 At the same time, some say that the curriculum can feel dated.
 Several reviews also cite frustrations from mistakes in course materials and online quizzes.

-At Sora, students and parents have expressed high satisfaction not only with Sora’s rigor, but also its commitment to innovation.
+At Sora, students and parents have expressed high satisfaction not only with Sora’s rigor but also with its commitment to innovation.
 Sora’s parents rave over the amount of initiative Sora gives their children to shape their academic journey and pursue their passions.
 As one parent put it,

 Let’s be honest, in-person private school can get expensive.
 Opting for an online school high school like Laurel Springs or Sora can save you thousands of dollars.

 Laurel Springs has a variety of tuition rates depending on factors like grade level, full-time versus part-time, and advanced placement courses.
 For their full-time high school Academy, they charge $7,000 by the semester or $13,000 for a full year’s tuition.

 Sora is the clear winner in this category, offering a yearly full-time tuition of $4,800 to $9,600, depending on household income.
 About 50% of Sora’s current students enjoy a discounted full-time tuition thanks to its Flexible Tuition program.

 Student-to-faculty ratio indicates the number of students enrolled in a school compared to the number of faculty members available to teach them.
 Generally speaking, both students and faculty tend to benefit from lower student-to-faculty ratios.

 Why?
 Because lower student-to-faculty ratios tend to mean smaller class sizes.
 This means that teachers can more effectively tailor their instruction methods to individual student’s needs and learning styles.
 It means more time and resources for students to engage in hands-on learning rather than passively absorbing information through lectures.
 And smaller class sizes afford more opportunities for students to form deeper bonds and learn from one another.